terrapower/armi/doc/user/inputs.rst

     materialNamespaceOrder:
         armi.materials

-This is a simple example where the only materials considered for the run are the ARMI default materials.
-ARMI does not come with thousands of materials, so this probably will not happen to you often for real world calculations, but this is essentially what is done for the ARMI unit tests.
+In the example above, the only materials considered for the run are the ARMI default materials.
+For various technical and legal reasons, ARMI does not come with enough material data to fully model a real world nuclear reactor.
+But the example above is common for unit tests.

 Of course, if you want to ignore the ARMI materials, in favor of a set of materials your team has created, you could do something like this::